liedekef/jtable/README.md

 * 'Create new record' html5 dialog form.
 When user creates a record, it sends data to the server using AJAX and adds the same record to the table in the page.
 * 'Edit record' html5 dialog form.
 When user edits a record, it updates the server using AJAX and updates all cells on the table in the page.
 * Allow user to 'delete a record' by html5 dialog based confirmation.
 When user deletes a record, it deletes the record from server using AJAX and deletes the record from the table in the page.
-* Shows animations for create/delete/edit operations on the table.
+* Shows simple animations (delay) for create/delete/edit operations on the table.
 * Supports server side paging and sorting using AJAX.
 * Supports master/child tables.
 * Allows user to select rows.
-* Allows user to resize columns.
-* Allows user to show/hide columns.
+* Allows user to resize and show/hide columns.
 * Exposes some events to enable validation with forms.
 * Can be localized easily.
-* All styling of table and forms are defined in a CSS file, so you can easily change style of everything to use plugin in your pages.
-CSS file is well defined and commented.
+* All styling of table and forms is defined in a CSS file, so you can easily change the style of everything to use the plugin in your pages.
+The CSS file is well defined and commented.
 * Comes with several pre-defined color themes.
 * Not dependent on any server side technology.
 * OS independent and works on all common browsers.